pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 [scheduler]
 # Splits a table into multiple replication ranges based on the number of Regions, and these ranges can be replicated by multiple TiCDC nodes.
-# Note:
+# Note: This parameter only takes effect on Kafka changefeeds and is not supported on MySQL changefeeds.
-# 1. Scaling out a single large table is an experimental feature.
-It is not recommended that you use it in the production environment.
+# The value is "false" by default.
+Set it to "true" to enable this feature.
-# 2. This parameter only takes effect on Kafka changefeeds and is not supported on MySQL changefeeds.
+enable-table-across-nodes = false
-# 3. TiCDC does not split tables with fewer Regions than this parameter value into multiple replication ranges.
+# When you enable this feature, it only takes effect for tables with the number of regions greater than the `region-threshold` value.
-# region-per-span = 50000
+region-threshold = 100000

 [sink]
 # For the sink of MQ type, you can use dispatchers to configure the event dispatcher.